abhinavxk0/abhinavxk0/README.md

 # 🧩 Abhinav Xavier Kujur

 Hey there!
-This repo highlights some of the projects I’ve worked on recently—mainly around web development and automation.
+This highlights some of the projects I’ve worked on recently—mainly around web development and automation.
 I enjoy building things that are practical, easy to use, and nice to look at.

 ---